skip to primary navigation skip to content

 Stage 2

-1. If the complaint cannot be resolved to the complainant’s satisfaction or the complainant considers the complaint too serious to be dealt with informally, a letter should be sent to the Head of the Accommodation Service, explaining the nature of the complaint and attaching any supporting documentation, including photographs, where appropriate.
-Unless there is good reason for the delay, a letter should be sent to the Head of the Accommodation Service within 15 working days after the event or events giving rise to the complaint, but definitely no later than 3 months.
+If the complaint cannot be resolved to the tenant’s satisfaction by the Accommodation Service Manager, the tenant should send a letter to the Head of the Accommodation Service, explaining the nature of the complaint and attaching any supporting documentation, including photographs, where appropriate.
+The Head of the Accommodation Service should be contacted not later than 10 working days after the end of stage one.

-1. The Head of the Accommodation Service will normally meet the complainant in person to discuss the matter.
-A full investigation may include more formal meetings with other persons who are involved or affected.
-The Head of the Accommodation Service will normally respond with a decision in writing within 15 working days from completion of the investigation.
-If more time is needed to complete the investigation, the complainant(s) will be informed.
-The Head of the Accommodation Service’s response will explain, where appropriate, what action has been taken or is proposed to be taken.
+The Head of the Accommodation Service will review the case, and request further details from other providers (eg maintenance contractor) and the tenant, as appropriate.
+The Head of the Accommodation Service will normally respond with a decision in writing within 15 working days from the date when the tenant’s letter was received.
+If more time is needed to complete the investigation, the tenant will be informed.
+The Head of the Accommodation Service’s response will explain (where appropriate) what action has been taken or is proposed to be taken.

 Stage 3